-You will also check ahead of time to see if you’d need a visa to enter the destination that you’re arriving at.
-Check out our widget (right hand side of the blog) for a quick check to see if you’d need to apply for a visa.
+You will also have to check ahead of time to see if you’ll need a visa to enter the destination that you’re arriving at.
+Check out our widget (right hand side of the website) for a quick check to see if you’d need to apply for a visa.

-Take into account that at many countries, you will have to go through Customs and Immigration upon your first point of entry, regardless of whether you’re connecting.
+Take into account that for many countries, you will have to go through Customs and Immigration upon your first point of entry, regardless of whether you’re connecting.

 Another thing to be aware of is your luggage.
 If you have a layover, always check beforehand with your airline to see if you can check your luggage through to your final destination.
 Many lengthy layovers (often times up to 24 hours) are actually considered a connection, so often times you can check it all the way through.
 In a lot of airports, you will sometimes have to pick up and re-check your luggage.
 If you need to pick up or hold onto your luggage, you can always leave it in the airport at a locker or Left Luggage facility.
 You can find out where these facilities are at the airport’s website.
 If the airport does not offer storage for luggage, you can always leave them in a cheap hotel room while you explore the city.

 Always check with the information desk about the best (and if applicable, least expensive way) to get out of the airport and around the city.
 If you are not familiar with the area, or the language, budget for plenty of extra time to get back to the airport, in case of delays or navigational errors.
 Also, take into account traffic, and distance when computing the time that you have to see the sights.